-Implementation of the LIPA Reform Act required the transfer of substantial operational duties and obligations to PSEG Long Island and greater operational flexibility for PSEG Long Island to carry out its related duties.
-In response to the LIPA Reform Act, LIPA re-negotiated the OSA with PSEG Long Island to address the changed relationship between the parties in the provision of electric service in LIPA's Service Area.
-The resulting OSA has a base term of 12 years, expiring December 31, 2025 and provides that if the PSEG Long Island achieves certain levels of performance during the first 10 years, the parties will negotiate in good faith an eight-year extension of the OSA on substantially similar terms and conditions.
-The LIPA Reform Act required that the DPS review the OSA and provide a recommendation to the Authority's Board of Trustees prior to the Board's vote to approve the agreement.
-By letter dated September 27, 2013, the Chair of the DPS notified the Trustees that the DPS had comprehensively reviewed the LIPA Reform Act, the proposed OSA and the management and operations audit of LIPA conducted by an independent consultant on behalf of the DPS, and based upon such review, recommended that the Trustees approve the OSA.
+The LIPA Reform Act required the transfer of substantial operational duties and obligations to PSEG Long Island and greater operational flexibility for PSEG Long Island to carry out its related duties.
+In response to the LIPA Reform Act, the OSA with PSEG Long Island was amended to address the changed relationship between the parties in the provision of electric service in LIPA's Service Area.
+The resulting OSA has a base term of 12 years, expiring December 31, 2025 and provides that if PSEG Long Island achieves certain levels of performance during the first 10 years, the parties will negotiate in good faith an eight-year extension of the OSA on substantially similar terms and conditions.
+The LIPA Reform Act required that the DPS review the OSA and provide a recommendation to the Board prior to the Board's vote to approve the agreement.
+By letter dated September 27, 2013, the Chair of the DPS notified the Board that the DPS had comprehensively reviewed the LIPA Reform Act, the proposed OSA and the management and operations audit of LIPA conducted by an independent consultant on behalf of the DPS, and based upon such review, recommended that the Trustees approve the OSA.